moyhourang/moyhourang.github.io/_posts/2016-02-05-RitterSpot-Admin-Dashboard.markdown

 modal-id: 1
 date: 206-02-06
 img: creata_admin.png
-alt: Creata Dashboard
+alt: RITTERSPORT ADMIN DASHBOARD
 project-date: January 2016
-project-title: RitterSpot Dashboard
+project-title: RITTERSPORT ADMIN DASHBOARD
 client: CREATA
 category: Web Development
-description: This is a collaborated PHP project that I have worked with my coworker at Avacas Company in Cambodia for our client in Gemany.
-We have created this dashboard from scratch by using HTML5, CSS, Javascrip, Jquery, Bootstrap, PHP based on Codeigniter framwork and MySql for database.
+description: This PHP project was a collaboration I worked on with a coworker at Avacas Cambodia for our client in Germany.
+We have created this dashboard from scratch using HTML5, CSS3, JavaScript, jQuery, Bootstrap, CodeIgniter (PHP) and the MySQL database.
+This dashboard is used to add, edit, delete users and pages, activate and deactivate code, and also report all the users activities from both admin dashboard website and rittersport website.
 ---